TKDKid1000/MinecraftPanel/README.md

 This program contains a server backend, and a client frontend.
 Made in a way for you to write your own frontend code.

 You need your own Minecraft [jar](https://launcher.mojang.com/v1/objects/a16d67e5807f57fc4e550299cf20226194497dc2/server.jar) from any source (fabric, spigot, paper, etc).
+> **Note:** the status and chat features only work under the standard Mojang based server or a fork of it.

 The next step is to edit your command flags.
 In the config, you can set a command used to start.